yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

 .. code-block:: c++

-    // A base class that implements a method called egetNamef. class A {
+    // A base class that implements a method called â€˜getNameâ€™. class A {
       std::string getName();
     }